tinwatchman/grawlix/docs/API.md

 Type: `Array`<br>
 Default: `[]`

 Optional.
 An array of filter objects.
-Identical to [the `filter` option above](#options).
+Identical to [the `filters` option described above](#options).

 #### allowed

 Type: `Array`<br>
 Default: `[]`

 Optional.
 An array of strings, representing a whitelist of words that shouldn't be replaced.
-Identical to [the `allowed` option above](#options).
+Identical to [the `allowed` option described above](#options).

 #### Returns